NTHN2218/ArkIVv1/README.md

       - Uses borders for separation and hierarchy visualization.

    6. Error Handling
-      - Graceful handling of file read/write errors with dialog messages.
+      - handling of file read/write errors with dialog messages.

    7. Data Storage Format   (inside `data_1.txt`)
       Each task is stored on a new line in the format: